Sierra Nevada Corporation: Dornier 328 and 328JET

-In 2015, Sierra Nevada Corporation acquired 328 Support Services GmbH (328 SSG) and with it the maintenance rights and type certificates for the Dornier 328 and Fairchild-Dornier 328JET.
+In 2015, Sierra Nevada Corporation acquired 328 Support Services GmbH (328 SSG) and with it the maintenance rights and type certificates for the Dornier 328 and Fairchild Dornier 328JET.
 Later in 2015 an agreement was reached for the Turkish government to build the aircraft in Turkey as the T328 and TR328 and for Turkey to develop enlarged 60-70 seat "628" models, under the Turkish Regional Jet project.
 First flights were anticipated in 2019, but the project was abandoned in 2017.
 SNC and 328 SSG would continue exploring revivals of the 328 and 328JET.

 Survivable Airborne Operations Center

 In May 2024, Sierra Nevada Corporation was awarded a $13 billion contract by the U.S. Air Force to develop and produce the Survivable Airborne Operations Center (SAOC), a replacement for the aging fleet of E-4B "Nightwatch" aircraft.
 The SAOC serves as the next generation of the E-4B National Airborne Operations Center, providing top military leaders with a survivable aircraft to ensure the National Military Command System can direct military forces and execute emergency war orders.

-The contract is expected to run through July 2036 and replace the Air Force's existing fleet of four E-4B planes.
+The contract is expected to run to July 2036 and replace the Air Force's existing fleet of four E-4B planes.
 SNC won the contract unopposed, following Boeing's withdrawal from the competition in 2023.

 The SAOC is based on the Boeing 747-8I platform, with SNC acquiring five Boeing 747-8 aircraft from Korean Air for conversion.
 The aircraft will be "hardened to protect against nuclear and electromagnetic effects and modified with an aerial refueling capability to enable sustained airborne operations."

+Freedom jet trainer aircraft

+Proposed for the U.S. Navy 2026.

 Controversy

 False Claims Act lawsuit

-In 2017, the corporation settled a Justice Department lawsuit that says that the Sierra Nevada Corporation had overcharged the U.S government on federal contracts between 2007 and 2011 which violated the False Claims Act.
+In 2017, the corporation settled a Justice Department lawsuit that says that the Sierra Nevada Corporation had overcharged the U.S. government on federal contracts between 2007 and 2011 which violated the False Claims Act.
 They settled without admitting liability, paying $14.9 million.